jeffreykegler/personal/timeline.md

 that will find widespread implementation.
 As of this writing,
 it is the oldest language that survives in practical use.

+# 1957: Operator precedence

 FORTRAN is a line-by-line language and its parsing is pre-Chomskyan and ad hoc.
 But it includes one important discovery.

-# 1957: Operator precedence

 FORTRAN I was line-by-line, but it allowed expressions.
-Respecting precedence in this
-required something like parsing.
+And, learning from the dissatisfaction with the compiler, FORTRAN honors associativity and precedence.

-The designers of FORTRAN discovered a strange trick -- they subsituted fixed sets parentheses between operators to enforce precedence.
+The designers of FORTRAN discovered a strange trick -- they hacked the expressions by adding parentheses around each operator.
-Remarkably this worked.
+Surprisingly, this works.
-In fact, while the theoretical understanding of operator precedence is yet to come, the FORTRAN I implementation is actually a hackish and inefficient way of implementing precedence.
+In fact, once the theoretical understanding of operator precedence comes about, the FORTRAN I implementation is actually a hackish and inefficient way of implementing precedence.

+# The Operator Issue

+FORTRAN used an ad hoc method to address the parsing issue.
+Again, this is unsurprising since there are no parsing algorithms when FORTRAN was designed.
+FORTRAN's approach, over the years, was refined into various operator precedence algorithms which are more efficient and better understood mathematically.
+Nonetheless, the ad hoc nature of operator parsing proves hard to eliminate.

 # 1958: LISP released